 Their research published on BMC Biology in early 2017 has also shown more than 8100 Sex-Differential Expressions in male and female genes.

 To understand Sex Differential Expression (SDE) in human males and females, we need to understand that almost all genes that are common to both sexes Gershoni and Pietrokovski have analyzed 45 common tissues in human males and females.
-But the same genes are expressed in different manner in the two sexes.
+But the same genes are expressed in a different manner in the two sexes.
 For example, both male and female human beings carry genes associated with lactation.
 However, after childbirth, it’s only human females who lactate and not the human males.
-This is how similar genetic systems are expressed in different manner in the sexes.
+This is how similar genetic systems are expressed in a different manner in the sexes.